Hybee22/werewolf-game/README.md

 - `autoDoctorAction`: Emitted when doctor action is auto-resolved.
   - Payload: `{ targetId: string }`

+### Chat Events

+- `chatHistory`: Emitted when a player joins the game, containing all previous messages.
+  - Payload: `[{ playerId: string, username: string, message: string, timestamp: Date, isWhisper: boolean, whisperTarget: string | null }]`

+- `chatMessage`: Emitted when a new chat message is sent.
+  - Payload: `{ playerId: string, username: string, message: string, timestamp: Date, isWhisper: boolean, whisperTarget: string | null }`

 ### Error Events

-- `gameError`: Emitted when an error occurs during the game.
+- `error`: Emitted when an error occurs during the game.
   - Payload: `{ message: string }`

 Players should listen for these events and update their game state and UI accordingly.
+The chat events allow for persistent messaging during the game, with the entire chat history provided upon joining and individual messages sent in real-time as they occur.

 ## Contributing